fanich71/fanich71/README.md

 - 🥉 3rd place in the student track of the **"AI Academy hackathon 2025"**
 - 🥉 3rd place in the **"Russian Olympiad in Artificial Intelligence 2025"**
+- 🥉 3rd place in the **"Innopolis Open in Artifical Intelligence 2025"**

 ---